WebOrigami/docs/src/content/framework/intro7c.md

 ## Transform a data graph into HTML pages

 Earlier you created an `index.html` page by invoking an Origami template.
 You also created a `greetings` graph that mapped the team members to a graph of greetings using a JavaScript function.
-Now you'll combine those ideas: map the graph of team members a graph of HTML pages using an Origami template.
+Now you'll combine those ideas: map the graph of team members to a graph of HTML pages using an Origami template.

 <span class="tutorialStep"></span> In the `src` folder, create a file called `person.ori` and type or copy/paste the following HTML: